louis030195/xmoto-gym/README.md

 WARNING DIRTY CODE / MESS

-Using part of [sentdex's self driving car in gta](https://pythonprogramming.net/game-frames-open-cv-python-plays-gta-v) code to draw the ground lines.

 The idea would be to use reinforcement learning with OpenAi's gym instead of supervised learning so we won't have to play and collect data manually.

 https://github.com/openai/gym